-According to Minsky, capitalism comes in many forms: 'The Heinz Company...used to have a slogan "57 varieties" [and] I used to say that there are as many varieties of capitalism as Heinz has pickles...'
-(Minsky, 1991b, p.
-10).
-To a great extent, these different forms of capitalism result from different financial arrangements.
-'Capitalism is a dynamic, evolving system that comes in many forms.
-Nowhere is this dynamism more evident than in its financial structure...'.
-(Minsky & Whalen, 1996, pp. 2-3).
-'There have been many different financial structures throughout history.
-These financial systems differ in how they affect economic efficiency and stability as well as the distribution of power in the economy' (Minsky, 1991b, p.
-5).
+According to Minsky, capitalism comes in many forms: "The Heinz Company...used to have a slogan "57 varieties" [and] I used to say that there are as many varieties of capitalism as Heinz has pickles..."
+(Minsky 1991b, p.
+10) To a great extent, these different forms of capitalism result from different financial arrangements.
+"Capitalism is a dynamic, evolving system that comes in many forms.
+Nowhere is this dynamism more evident than in its financial structure...."
+(Minsky and Whalen 1996, pp. 2-3) "There have been many different financial structures throughout history.
+These financial systems differ in how they affect economic efficiency and stability as well as the distribution of power in the economy."
+(Minsky 1991b, p.
+5)

-After WWII, capitalism in the US took the form that Minsky labeled 'paternalistic capitalism' which could be characterized as a relatively highconsumption, big government, and big union form of capitalism that largely resulted from postwar reforms, institutions, and interventions that constrained instability in the financial system.
-Important interventions included countercyclical fiscal policy, 'low interest rates and interventions by the Federal Reserve', deposit insurance, 'establishment of a temporary, national investment bank (the Reconstruction Finance Corporation) to infuse government equity into transportation, industry and finance', and 'interventions by specialized organizations' (Minsky & Whalen, 1996, p.
-3).
+After WWII, capitalism in the US took the form that Minsky labeled "paternalistic capitalism" which could be characterized as a relatively high-consumption, big government, and big union form of capitalism that largely resulted from post-war reforms, institutions, and interventions that constrained instability in the financial system.
+These included: "countercyclical fiscal policy", "low interest rates and interventions by the Federal Reserve", "deposit insurance", "establishment of a temporary, national investment bank (the Reconstruction Finance Corporation) to infuse government equity into transportation, industry and finance", "and interventions by specialized organizations".
+(Minsky and Whalen 1996, p.
+3)

-Relatively stable growth and the absence of debt deflation allowed the development of huge portfolios of financial instruments-representing accumulated pensions, distributed profits, personal financial wealth, and retained earnings.
-In addition, as discussed above, speculative finance increasingly replaced hedge finance-creating a demand for the accumulated financial wealth.
+The relatively stable growth and absence of debt deflations allowed the development of huge portfolios of financial instruments--representing accumulated pensions, distributed profits, personal financial wealth, and retained earnings.
+In addition, as discussed above, speculative finance increasingly replaced hedge finance--creating a demand for the accumulated financial wealth.
 As a result, a new form of capitalism emerged.

-'Capitalism in the United States is now in a new stage, money manager capitalism, in which the proximate owners of a vast proportion of financial instruments are mutual and pension funds' (Minsky, 1996, p.
-3).
-The values of portfolios are daily 'marked to market', forcing a 'short view' on managers, who have 'become increasingly sensitive to the stock market valuation of their firm', and thereby greatly increasing uncertainty (Minsky & Whalen, 1996, p.
-5).
+"Capitalism in the United States is now in a new stage, money manager capitalism, in which the proximate owners of a vast proportion of financial instruments are mutual and pension funds."
+(Minsky 1996b, p.
+3) The values of portfolios are daily "marked to market", forcing a "short view" on managers, who have "become increasingly sensitive to the stock market valuation of their firm", and thereby greatly increasing uncertainty.
+(Minsky and Whalen 1996b, p.
+5)

 When one considers the pressures due to both the rapidly evolving financial system and the economy's other structural changes, it is no surprise that economic insecurity is widespread.
 With the passing of the paternalistic financial structure, corporate paternalism has also faded.
 Workers at nearly all levels are insecure, as entire divisions are bought and sold and as corporate boards exhibit a chronic need to downsize overhead and to seek out the least expensive set of variable inputs.
-(Minsky & Whalen, 1996, pp. 5-6)
+(Minsky and Whalen 1996, pp. 5-6)

-This new form of capitalism not only tends toward financial instability-as evidenced by increasingly frequent and severe financial crises-but has also eliminated the expectation and even the hope of rising living standards for most Americans.
+This new form of capitalism not only tends toward financial instability--as evidenced by increasingly frequent and severe financial crises--but has also eliminated the expectation and even the hope of rising living standards for most Americans.

-5.2.
-Policy Must Be Reformulated
+b) Policy Must Be Reformulated.